udaycodess/Number-Guessing-game-by-Javascript/README.md

 3. Open the index.html file in your preferred web browser.

-#this game will not work on mobile
+This game will not work on mobile